axibase/atsd/api/meta/README.md

 * User [authentication](../../administration/user-authentication.md) is required.
 * All requests must be authenticated using BASIC AUTHENTICATION.
 * The authentication method is **HTTP BASIC**.
-* The client may enable session cookies to execute multiple requests without re-sending BASIC authentication header.
+* The client can enable session cookies to execute multiple requests without re-sending BASIC authentication header.

 ## Authorization